wickhill/jump-to-conclusions-app/README.md

 <h3 align="center">It's a...
 Jump To Conclusions App!</h3>

   <p align="center">
-    The Jump To Conclusions App!
-Ask it anything, and it'll jump to a conclusion for you!
+    Ask the app anything, and let it jump to a conclusion for you!
     <br />
     <a href="https://github.com/wickhill/jumpToConclusions"><strong>Explore the docs »</strong></a>
     <br />